HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/iq/troubleshooting.md

 - Confirm your corporate firewall or proxy allows WebSocket connections.
 - Verify that IQ is installed and enabled on your deployment.

+If the issue appears to be MCP-related, also verify that the `dx-mcp-server` service is deployed, reachable, and matched to the IQ chart version you installed.
+For MCP-focused diagnostics, refer to [MCP Troubleshooting](./mcp/troubleshooting.md).

 ## Symptoms and solutions

 Review the following symptoms and solutions to resolve interface, performance, and connectivity issues with IQ.